codacy/chart/docs/configuration/monitoring.md

 ## Setting up monitoring using Crow

-Crow is a visualization tool that displays information about the projects and jobs that are pending for analysis, as well as the ones running in the Codacy platform.
+Crow displays information about the projects pending analysis and the jobs currently running on Codacy.

 The Crow tool is installed alongside Codacy after the helm chart is deployed to the cluster.
 It can be accessed through the `/monitoring` path of the url pointing to your Codacy